-These boots were NOT made for walking.
+These roof boots were NOT made for walking.
 Rubber rain boots protect the wearer from getting wet.
 But on a roof, rubber pipe ‘boots’ surround and protect areas where plumbing vents penetrate a roof.

 Boots seal the pipe(s) extending through the roof and prevent precipitation from seeping in around the edges.
 Even properly installed, the life expectancy for roof boots is not equivalent to the life expectancy of shingles.
 For this reason, boots are the culprit for many roof leaks.